 Demonstrate the use of Motion Blocks by developing new project.

-Tell the steps to save a program, opening a project and exiting Scratch.
+Tell the steps to save a project, open a project and exit Scratch.

 Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.